MattSpadaro/audit-carbon-market-analysis/README.md

 The study integrates **historical credit issuance data** with **pipeline project information** to examine market structure, issuance dynamics, and aggregated price behavior in a heterogeneous and institutionally evolving market.

 The analysis is descriptive and exploratory in nature, prioritizing **methodological transparency**, **reproducibility**, and **explicit recognition of market limitations**, rather than normative valuation or forecasting.

 ---

+## How to explore this repository

+-  **Quick understanding:** read this README and inspect the figures
+-  **Full analysis:** open `verra_vcs_voluntary_carbon_market_analysis.ipynb`
+-  **Rendered version:** open the corresponding HTML file

+---

+## Data Sources

+All analyses are based on **publicly available registry data from Verra**:

+- **VCS Issuance** – verified credits already issued, including project attributes, volumes, vintages, and classifications
+- **VCS Pipeline** – registered and pipeline projects, offering a forward-looking view of potential future supply

+Raw data are processed locally and are not redistributed in this repository.

+---

+## Methodological Notes

+The notebook implements a **fully reproducible analytical workflow**, including:

+- Data ingestion and standardization
+- Text normalization and consistency checks
+- Feature construction and categorical classification
+- Aggregated statistical analysis and visualization

+Price-related metrics are treated as **descriptive indicators**, not as estimates of intrinsic value or social cost.

+---